 Q. What is the fee structure for the statewide voter file or available extracts?

-A. The fee for a single copy of the complete voter file or for an extract of the voter file such as the Absentee Ballot Report is $1000.00.
+A. The fee for a single copy of the complete statewide voter file or for an extract of the voter file, such as the Absentee Ballot Report, is $1000.00.
 The fee for a one-year (365-day) subscription to the voter file service is $5000.00.
-Visa and MasterCard are accepted for payment.
-A subscription entitles you to unlimited downloads of any of the available extracts and copies of the complete voter file.
-Please contact the elections division at (406) 444-9608 or [email protected] for assistance with establishing your subscription account.
+Visa and MasterCard are accepted for online payment.
+A full list of fees is available as part of the Administrative Rule 44.3.1101.

 Q. What is included in the purchase of the Statewide Voter File?

-A. The Statewide Voter File (and customized county and legislative district files) includes two spreadsheets – one spreadsheet includes a list of all registered voters, and the other includes the voting history of each currently registered voter.
+A. The Statewide Voter File (and customized county and legislative district files) includes two spreadsheets – one spreadsheet includes a list of currently registered voters, and the other includes the voting history of currently registered voters.

 Q. What are the fields in the statewide voter file and voter history report?

-Q. If a person purchases a subscription, does that entitle the person to all extracts and reports, including the Absentee Ballot Report, the Petition Signers Report, and available late registrant reports?
+Q. If a person purchases a subscription, does that entitle the person to all extracts and reports, including the Absentee Ballot Report and the Petition Signers Report?

-A. Yes – an annual subscription entitles the customer to unlimited downloads of any available extracts or copies of the complete voter file.
-In order to purchase a subscription, a customer must sign up for an Okta account — see https://prodvoterportal.mt.gov/PurchaseVoterFile.aspx.
+A. Yes – an annual subscription entitles the customer to unlimited downloads of any available extracts of the voter file, the absentee ballot report, and the petition signers report.
+To purchase a subscription, customers must sign up for an Okta account after clicking the “Purchase the Voter File” button above.

 Q. How far back do the records go?

 A. Records go back to at least 2006 for all counties.
-Some history may exist before 2006, depending on what the counties provided when records were converted to the statewide system.
+Some voting history may exist for elections prior to 2006, depending on the information provided by the counties when the records were converted to the statewide voter registration system in 2006.

 Q. Which report(s) include voter history?

-A. The statewide voter file and the county and legislative extracts of the statewide voter file include voter history.
-The Absentee Ballot Report, Petition Signers Report, and late registrant reports do not include voter history.
+A. The statewide voter file and the county and legislative extracts of the statewide voter file may include voter history.
+The Absentee Ballot Report and the Petition Signers Report do not include voter history.

 Q. Does the voter file include information about whether or not a voter is on the absentee list?

-Q. Is municipal, school, and/or special election information included in the file?
+Q. Is municipal, school, and/or special election information included in the Voter History file?

-A. Although most municipal, school, and special district elections’ history are included in the voter history file, in certain cases the history will not be included.
-The user should check with the county or with the Secretary of State’s office if the user is looking for history for a specific local election.
-The voter history file is included with purchase of the Statewide Voter File (and customized county and legislative district files).
+A. Although most municipal, school, and special district elections’ histories are included in the voter history file, in certain cases, the history will not be included.
+The user should check with the county or the Secretary of State’s office to see if a specific election is included in the history file.
+School districts have the option to manage their own elections, and information for those elections may not be included.

 A. Some counties use legal descriptions for residential addresses in certain instances.
 These descriptions may appear in a format such as the following: 1 S 2 E 3.
-The descriptions are especially common in areas in which many voters reside in areas that do not have street addresses.
+The descriptions are especially common in areas where many voters reside in areas that do not have street addresses.

 Since voters in the file also have a mailing address, the mailing address may be the most useful address in cases in which the township, section, and range are listed for the voter’s residence address.